 Tip:You can always start giving back close to home, especially with young kids.
 Check with your local charities, church and schools about local opportunities to volunteer as a family.

 Family spring breaks are all the rage at the major U.S. theme parks, where all ages can find thrill rides, themed attractions and live shows to their liking.
 The parks are especially welcoming for those with special challenges too.

 We look forward to hearing where you dream of spending your spring break and where you actually end up enjoying some time off.
-Remember, summer’s almost here.
+And if you can't get away just now, remember, summer’s almost here.

 |Wherever you see ads or images within this special FamilyTravelConsulting.com travel section, the advertising and custom content has been brought to you by our sponsors.
 All other content and opinions are based upon the authors' actual travel experience and knowledge.|